 The remainder of this page applies to 11-speed and 10-speed Di2 compatibility, not the newer 12-speed Di2.

 The latest version of the compatibility chart can be found on the Shimano e-Tube project website.
 At the time of writing the latest version of the chart is 5.0.1.

 In the image above I have selected the SM-EW90 Junction box, R9150-series Dura-Ace shifters and two 11-speed derailleurs; the RD-6870 Ultegra rear derailleur and the Ultegra FD-R8050 front derailleur.
 Note that I could also have selected the Dura-Ace FD-R9150 front derailleur if I wanted to.

-Shimano recommend you use components all from the same series, because that’s when they perform best.
-However, this isn’t feasible for everyone and fortunately they allow you to mix components, if you really want to.
+Shimano recommends you use components all from the same series, because that’s when they perform best.
+However, this isn’t feasible for everyone and fortunately, they allow you to use different generation components on the same bike..

 The only thing you can never do is mix different speed derailleurs or mtb / gravel / road derailleurs.
 All derailleurs have to support either 10-speed or 11-speed and from the same ‘category’.

 So.. can you use mountain bike di2 hardware with road hardware?
 Sort of… it’s complicated.
 You can definitely use road shifters on a mountain bike – but would you really want to?
 However, let’s say you wanted to build a 1×11 Di2 setup?
 You’d probably want to take advantage of the Clutch System Shimano equipped the mountain bike rear derailleurs with, but use your road shifters.
 You should be able to do this no problem!
 Alternatively you can use a GRX rear derailleur with road shifters, or the Ultegra RX805 clutch rear derailleur.